guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy/README.md

 ## Packaging the plugin as a zip file

 Simply add the plugin directory inside a `kibana` folder and zip the file.
-Do not include the `kibana/target` directory.
+Do not include the `my-plugin/target` directory in the zip file.
 The zip structure is

 ```
 my-plugin_7.6.0.zip